zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 #### Default User Provisioning

 When using SCIM, Mendix recommends disabling Just-In-Time (JIT) user provisioning in your SSO module.
-This ensures that SCIM remains in control of user provisioning and to prevent the creation of duplicate users.
+This ensures that SCIM remains in control of user provisioning and prevents the creation of duplicate users.

 The SCIM module includes a default user provisioning microflow that maps user attributes from the SCIM payload to attributes in the common user objects within your Mendix app.
 For more details, see the [Attribute Mapping](#attribute-mapping) section below.

 Ideally, both SCIM and SSO modules should utilize the same immutable user identifier for user identification.
 This approach enables the SCIM module to modify any attribute except the principal attribute without creating a new user.
-However in practice, this may require attention depending on your identity provider (IdP).
+However, in practice, this may require attention depending on your identity provider (IdP).
 When you are using Entra ID, OIDC SSO, and SCIM, (see the table mentioned in the [Features](#features) section above) the default user provisioning flows may not work for you.
 You may need to create custom user provisioning microflows for either module.

 #### Attribute Mapping {#attribute-mapping}

 This section provides reference information about the attribute mapping applied by the default user provisioning flow in the SCIM module.
 User-identifying attributes in SCIM are compared with those in SSO modules.

-If you wish to deviate from this default attribute mapping, you can create your own mapping.
+If you wish to deviate from this default attribute mapping, you can create your mapping.
 To do this, select an **IdP Attribute** (claim) and specify the **Configured Entity Attribute**.
-Ensure that the same configured entity attribute should not be mapped with another IdP attributes.
+Ensure that the same configured entity attribute should not be mapped with another IdP attribute.

 For reference, the table below gives an overview of attribute mapping when using the defaults in both Entra ID and the default microflow in the SCIM module.
 This information may be helpful to see where a custom user provisioning flow differs from the defaults.